ember-codemods/ember-modules-codemod/README.md

 ## Usage

+**This package requires Node 6 or later.
+Make sure you are using a newer version of Node before installing and running this package.**

 **WARNING**: `jscodeshift`, and thus this codemod, **edit your files in place**.
 It does not make a copy.
 Make sure your code is checked into a source control repository like Git and that you have no outstanding changes to commit before